top of page

-The infinite free fall initiated by the forces of massless gravity - a real-time, video game based ceremony - delves into ritual as a state of mind outside the expression of a particular faith.
-Thrown into the turbulence of the virtual wind, a disembodied "Player 1" introduces an aimless act set in a goal-oriented environment.
-Absent of destination, the gesture evades finality, yet remains caught in a constant state of anticipation.
+Free fall, initiated by the forces of massless gravity — a real-time animation generated within a video game engine — shapes ritual as a state of mind existing beyond the expression of a particular faith.
+Thrown into the turbulence of virtual wind, a disembodied “Player 1” introduces an aimless act set within a goal-oriented environment.
+Without finality, the ritual transforms not into a recurring ceremony but into a continuous gesture in which gravity becomes a force that generates direction without defining an endpoint.

 Installation text by Malu Serafim: